 Every business is different so what works for one company may not be adequate for another.
-For example, some companies send daily emails while others may only send out one a month.
+For example, some companies send daily emails while others may only send them out once a month.
 Your goal is to discover where your business ranks between these two extremes and that will help you determine email frequency.

 Here are a few tips to help you determine how often to email your list:

-- Take a close look at your business – The type of business you have will play a major role in how many emails is appropriate for you to send out.
+The type of business you have will play a major role in how many emails is appropriate for you to send out.
 For example, do you have a large business that offers customers special deals and discounts on different products every week?
 If so, then weekly emails would be practical to ensure your audience is aware of your special deals.
 However, if your specials run for a month at a time, then once or twice a month may be more appropriate.

-- Determine your marketing goal – All emails sent to subscribers must have a purpose.
+All emails sent to subscribers must have a purpose.
 Otherwise, you’re just spamming your audience.
 For example, you can use email marketing to create brand awareness, generate revenue, provide information about your niche, promote your products or address common questions and concerns about the products or services you provide.
 Once you determine which type of emails to send, it will be easier to determine how often to send them.

-- Check Out the competition – If you’re new to email marketing, a good way to get started is by taking a close look at what your competitors and other leaders in your industry are doing.
+If you’re new to email marketing, a good way to get started is by taking a close look at what your competitors and other leaders in your industry are doing.
 How often do they send out emails on average and how well do their subscribers respond to this number?
 Use this information as a guide to help you customize your own email schedule.

 One excellent way to determine the right number of emails to send out is by asking your audience how many they would be comfortable receiving weekly or throughout the month.
 Adding this question to the opt-in form is a great idea that will get results.
 You can also start a poll, conduct a survey or send out questionnaires to see how your target audience responds to the question.

-- Monitor your results – Once your marketing campaign is underway, it’s important to monitor your results.
+Once your marketing campaign is underway, it’s important to monitor your results.
 Keep up with how many people unsubscribe along with the reasons they give for no longer wanting to receive emails from you.
 Record your ROI and click rates along with any other information you can gather.
 All of this information will help you determine if you need to cut back on your emails or send out more.
 It really is a trial and error type thing.
 For example, if the main reason people unsubscribe is too many emails, then you know it’s time to cut back.